February 21, 2012, Christopher D. Carroll HamiltonianVSDiscrete

 To emphasize the similarity between the continuous-time and the discrete-time

-solutions, we define ‘curly’ value as a function of the initial level of capital as
+continuous-time problem we define ‘curly’ value as a function of the initial level

 .